nicolewallace09/nicolewallace09/README.md

 # Hello World, I'm Nicole! 👋 Nice to virtually meet you! 🙂

-I am Full Stack Software Engineer in the SF Bay Area with a Bachelor’s Degree and 2+ years professional experience in Business Administration combined with 3 Liberal Arts Associate’s Degrees in Arts and Sciences.
+I am Software Engineer in the SF Bay Area with a Bachelor’s Degree and 2+ years professional experience in Business Administration combined with 3 Liberal Arts Associate’s Degrees in Arts and Sciences.
 I am a naturally curious person which makes me want to always learn new things, a problem-solver who questions everything, and a hard worker who doesn't take life too seriously and enjoys the little things.

 <p align="center">
 <img